- 1 Definition

 Without known cause, multiple joints become stiff and sore at the onset of disease.
 The joints are somewhat hot and swollen (Arthritis) upon examination

 - Typical are persistent, swelling of the wrists, finger joints ("knuckles") and in forefeet (feeling of "walking on cushions")

 - Also knees, ankles, elbows, shoulders, fever and neck are often attacked.
 The extremities of the fingers (closest to the nails) are not attacked by the thumbs

 - Typically, the same joints on both sides of the body are attacked, but not necessarily at the same time (symmetrical joint manifestations)

-- Many have a "flu" sensation in the body
+- Many people have a "flu feeling" in their body

 - Symptoms of rheumatoid arthritis that have been on for more than two weeks should be referred to the rheumatologist

 - In the event of suspicion of rheumatoid arthritis, rheumatological examination should be performed within six weeks of symptom onset

 The diagnosis must be made by a doctor, preferably a specialist in rheumatology

 - General practitioner / physician assesses symptoms, takes current blood tests and refers to the nearest rheumatology department or to a practicing rheumatologist